The supervised after-prom party: Now with cars, iPads and other goodies

 In Roanoke, Virginia, one student will drive away next month with a new car and two others will get iPads.

-At a high school outside Dallas, two students received $500 college scholarships.
+At a high school outside Dallas, two students received $500 (329.40 pounds) college scholarships.

 Around the country parents, schools and civic organizations are using extravagant door prizes to encourage high school students to attend supervised, alcohol-free events after their annual high school proms in a bid to keep them away from wild private parties.